Mesh analysis

-Mesh analysis (or the mesh current method) is a method that is used to solve planar circuits for the currents (and indirectly the voltages) at any place in the electrical circuit.
-Planar circuits are circuits that can be drawn on a plane surface with no wires crossing each other.
+Mesh analysis (or the mesh current method) is a circuit analysis method for planar circuits; planar circuits are circuits that can be drawn on a plane surface with no wires crossing each other.
 A more general technique, called loop analysis (with the corresponding network variables called loop currents) can be applied to any circuit, planar or not.

-Mesh analysis and loop analysis both make use of Kirchhoff’s voltage law to arrive at a set of equations guaranteed to be solvable if the circuit has a solution.
+Mesh analysis and loop analysis both make systematic use of Kirchhoff’s voltage law (KVL) to arrive at a set of equations guaranteed to be solvable if the circuit has a solution.
+Similarly, nodal analysis is a systematic application of Kirchhoff's current law (KCL).
 Mesh analysis is usually easier to use when the circuit is planar, compared to loop analysis.

 Mesh currents and essential meshes

 Mesh analysis works by arbitrarily assigning mesh currents in the essential meshes (also referred to as independent meshes).
 An essential mesh is a loop in the circuit that does not contain any other loop.
 Figure 1 labels the essential meshes with one, two, and three.

 A mesh current is a current that loops around the essential mesh and the equations are solved in terms of them.
 A mesh current may not correspond to any physically flowing current, but the physical currents are easily found from them.
 It is usual practice to have all the mesh currents loop in the same direction.
 This helps prevent errors when writing out the equations.
 The convention is to have all the mesh currents looping in a clockwise direction.
 Figure 2 shows the same circuit from Figure 1 with the mesh currents labeled.

 Solving for mesh currents instead of directly applying Kirchhoff's current law and Kirchhoff's voltage law can greatly reduce the amount of calculation required.
 This is because there are fewer mesh currents than there are physical branch currents.
 In figure 2 for example, there are six branch currents but only three mesh currents.